Resident Policies and Regulations

 Flyers

-Distributing advertising, informational or any other flyer, door-to-door, on cars or anywhere else at the Community, is strictly prohibited.
+Distributing advertising, informational, or any other flyer, door-to-door, on cars, or anywhere else in the Community is strictly prohibited.

 Parking